YottaDB/YDBDoc/MessageRecovery/errors.rst

 TPLOCK
 -----------------

-TPLOCK, Cannot release lock(s) held prior to current TSTART
+TPLOCK, Cannot release LOCK(s) held prior to current TSTART

 Run Time Error: This indicates that a LOCK or ZDEALLOCATE command attempted to release named resources that were LOCKed or ZALLOCATEd prior to the initial TSTART of the current transaction.